Four Days of Hell in May

 Also, in both cases the strategic targets remained the same, control of the Sayre Highway (Highway No. 3) which links the north coast of Mindanao at Bugo, Cagayan, Misamis to Davao City at its southern terminus.
 At the time, it was the only passable (if barely) road artery linking both sides of the island which made its defense and capture strategically important.

-Another strategic objective of these two operations was the Del Monte airfield complex in Tankulan (present day Manolo Fortich) which was the only airfield in Mindanao capable of handling heavy bombers such as the Boeing B-17 Flying Fortress and the Consolidated B-24 Liberator.
+Another strategic objective of these two operations was the Del Monte airfield complex in Tankulan (present day Manolo Fortich) which was the only airfield in Mindanao capable of handling heavy bombers such as the Boeing B-17 Flying Fortress.
 Control of this key airfield complex meant shorter transit and longer loiter times for fighter and bomber sorties to any point in Mindanao and the Visayas.

 World War II comes to Northern Mindanao